junepavia/web-development-2022/README.md

 window.print --> print current page
-semicolon --> use to seperate js statement var,let,const --> to declaire variable
+semicolon --> use to seperate js statement var,let,const --> to declaire variable var --> use to run code in older browser const --> general rule : always use to declare variable let --> if the variable value can change hyphen - --> not allowed in js, reserve for subtraction

 # Firstname Lastname Notes